Components

 User experience expectations

-- When a sort option is selected, users need to be informed that the results have updated.
+- Inform users when results have updated after a sort option is selected.
 This is especially important for screen reader users who may not see the visual change.

-- Sorted results should update in a meaningful and predictable order so all users perceive the same sequence of information (WCAG 1.3.2 Meaningful Sequence).
+- Ensure sorted results update in a meaningful and predictable order so all users perceive the same sequence of information (WCAG 1.3.2 Meaningful Sequence).

-- Sorting updates the results in place and does not trigger page navigation or a full context change.
+- Update results in place during sorting and don’t trigger page navigation or a full context change.

-- Focus remains stable on the sort control during sorting so users can continue interacting without losing their place.
+- Keep focus stable on the sort control during sorting so users can continue interacting without losing their place.

-- If sorting takes time, inform users that an update is in progress by following the loading indicator guidance.
+- Inform users that an update is in progress if sorting takes time by following the Loading Indicator guidance.

 Implementation notes